Forgottenit/retro/README.md

 ```
  .distinct() leading to the album being displayed just once.

+ * Follow Up: A further Bug arose due to an Album having multiple Artists, so the Album displayed multiple times, once for each artist, for the same filter.
+So .distinct() was removed and as each album has a unique Album Id, a set was created, so that the album would only display once.

+ Also, for **pagination**, this proved difficult, as when a genre returned multiple pages, the pararmeters were lost when the next page was clicked, leading to all Albums being displayed.
+To overcome this

+ - First create a modifiable copy of the GET parameters: params = request.GET.copy(). request.GET contains all of the parameters passed in the URL, but it's an immutable object, meaning you cannot modify it.
+Therefore, a copy is made, which is mutable and can be modified.
+ - Remove the 'page' parameter: page_number = params.pop("page", None).
+The pop() function removes the specified key ('page') from the dictionary and returns its value.
+If the key is not found, it returns the default value specified (None in this case).
+This is done because the 'page' parameter doesn't need to be included in the filter search parameters.
+ - Turn parameters into URL format: params_str = params.urlencode().
+This prepares filters to be put in the URL.
+URL encoding replaces unsafe ASCII characters with a "%" followed by two hexadecimal digits, making them safe for transmission over the internet.
+ - Pagination: paginator = Paginator(albums, 18) creates a Paginator object.
+The Paginator takes two arguments: the list of items to be paginated (albums in this case), and the number of items to be displayed per page (18 in this case). page_number = request.GET.get("page") gets the current page number from the GET parameters. albums = paginator.get_page(page_number) gets the specific page of albums.
+ - Pass to template: params_str is sent to the template.
+It's added to pagination URLs to keep filters when changing pages.

 - ### Required CSRF_TRUSTED_ORIGINS for Django 4.2
 * Problem: Page not rendering CSRF verification failed.